ajbowen249/dungeon-delver-engine/readme.md

 ## Building

-This project uses [zasm](https://k1.spdns.de/Develop/Projects/zasm/Documentation/index.html) and [make](https://www.gnu.org/software/make/manual/make.html).
+This project uses [zasm](https://k1.spdns.de/Develop/Projects/zasm/Documentation/index.html), [make](https://www.gnu.org/software/make/manual/make.html), and [python 3](https://www.python.org/).
 To build the unit tests and the test campaign, run `make` from the project root.
 To only build and run the tests, use `make test`.

 ## System Requirements